Monthly Archives: December 2023

 Singing Compost [heap#1]

-A collaboration between Harun Morrison and Paul Granjon
+A collaboration between Harun Morrison and Paul Granjon, Centre for Art and Ecology, Goldsmiths University London

 Composting is the natural process of recycling organic matter, such as leaves and food scraps, into a valuable fertilizer that can enrich soil and plants.
 The compost material contains electrogenic bacteria, microbes that release electrons as part of their metabolic process.